 Whether we’re engaging providers on personal devices in the practice setting or messaging on laptops or tablets, we expect to see physicians and nurses continue to seek out information and consume content at much higher rates than previous (pre-COVID) periods now and in the months to come.

 This is a sponsored post from TI Health, an intelligent data-driven marketing company, serving leading pharmaceutical and healthcare marketers in the United States.
 TI Health deploys targeted ad messaging to healthcare professionals and patients with a focus on mobile and tablet device engagement and non-personal promotion.
 TI Health can deploy advertisements specifically to the handheld devices of healthcare professionals or patients when they are in the vicinity of their practice or point of care location, in response to highly targeted and timely data feeds such as diagnostics, labs, claims, and formulary access data.
-TI Health is headquartered in New York City and has additional offices in Santa Monica, California and Minneapolis, Minnesota.
+TI Health is headquartered in New York City and has additional offices in Santa Monica, California.
 Get in touch with Erin DeRuggiero at firstname.lastname@example.org.